The Carnegie Club at Skibo Castle

 Sixth hole, 155 yards; A great find by the architect, this one shotter plays from the top of one dune across to another.
 All Donald Steel needed to do was level the tee and green, which is long and slopes away on all sides.
 The more one plays it, the harder the hole seems to grow, as the golfer realizes that to miss the green can be the start of a high score.
 Tom Mackenzie was always a big fan of the sixth as it ‘was a wonderful bit of terrain that was crying out for a short hole.
 It is really satisfying identifying good greensites, doing just enough to create a green, and then building the tee and the hole is finished.
 It is design in its purest form.’

 Seventh hole, 310 yards; A fascinating short hole with no clear way to play it.
 The optimal line is down the right but that’s where a drop-off with bracken and all kinds of trouble waits.
 Perhaps this line is prudent only in still conditions?
 The fairway on the left doubles with the eighth hole and seems inviting enough; however, it has a hogback and plays smaller.
-Furthermore, the conservative tee shot toward the left leaves the harder approach over the front left pot bunker and hollow to a green that is then quite shallow.
+Furthermore, the conservative tee shot left leaves the harder approach over the front left pot bunker and hollow to a green that is then quite shallow.
 In theory, the golfer ought to figure someway to attack this hole that measures slightly over 300 yards.
 However, Greg Norman’s quick seven here during Shell’s Wonderful World of Golf match serves as a cautionary tale as to what can happen with imprudent playing tactics.